-To install FortiAP profiles to devices:
+To install changes to FortiAP devices:

 - 1. Go to the Device Manager pane. - 2.
 Select the FortiGate device that controls the FortiAP device - 3.
 Right click and select Install Config, or select Install > Install Config from the toolbar. - 4.
 Click OK in the confirmation dialog box to install the configuration to the device.
-See Configuring a device on page 54 for more information.
+See Configuring a device on page 63 for more information.